postsharp/Metalama.Documentation/content/conceptual/configuration/troubleshooting-unattended-build.md

 > [!WARNING]
 > Using diagnostics set by environment variable always overrides local diagnostics settings used by the `metalama` tool.

 ## Step 3.
-Run the build on build server
+Run the build on the build server

 Metalama will automatically read the diagnostics configuration from an environment variable.
 The build will produce diagnostics based on the specified configuration set in the environment variable.

+## Step 4.
+Download the logs

-You will find the logs under the `%TEMP%\Metalama\Logs` directory.
+You will find them under the `%TEMP%\Metalama\Logs` directory.